dotnet/android-samples/README.md

 The following samples are provided:

+  - ApiDemo: Shows how to use various Android APIs.

   - Button: A full-screen button with click counter, demonstrates use of C# events to handle UI events.

+  - ContactManager: Shows how to access contacts stored on an Android device.

   - GLCube: A simple colored cube that keeps rotating about its center, rendered via OpenGLES and OpenTK, via AndroidGameView.